 Making timely payments is also important.
 Payment history is one of the most important factors in your credit score.
 So if you’re consistently making late payments, that can hurt your score.

 If you’re able to use credit responsibly, it can be a helpful tool.
 But it’s important to understand how credit cards work before you start using them.
-That way, you can avoid getting into debt and damaging your credit score.
+That way, you can avoid debt and damaging your credit score.

 Are Credit Cards Haram?

 The main reason why credit cards may be considered haram is because of the interest that is charged on them.
-In Islam, it is not permissible to charge or pay interest, and credit cards typically have high interest rates.
+In Islam, it is not permissible to charge or pay interest, and credit cards typically have high-interest rates.
 This means that if you are carrying a balance on your credit card, you could end up paying a lot of money in interest.

 Another reason why credit cards could be considered haram is because of the temptation to spend more money than you can afford.
 Credit cards make it very easy to spend money, and if you are not careful, you can end up getting into debt.
 This can lead to financial difficulties and stress, which is something that Islam prohibits.